MetaMask/snap-7715-permissions/packages/permissions-provider-snap/docs/persistGrantedPermissions.md

 ## Profile Sync SDK: OAuth 2.0 Authentication flow

-- **IdentifierID**: We will use `SRP` identifier that uses the message signing snap to derived a public key.
+- **IdentifierID**: We will use the `SRP` identifier that uses the message signing snap to derive a public key.
-- **Identifier Secret**: Using SRP as the identifier, we will derive the private key from the automatic message signing snap.
-The private key is used to signs a authentication message to allow the user to prove ownership of the `SRP` identifier.
+- **Identifier Secret**: We will derive the private key from the automatic message signing snap using SRP as the identifier.
+The private key is used to sign an authentication message to allow the user to prove ownership of the `SRP` identifier

 ```mermaid
 sequenceDiagram